From Physics 111-Lab Wiki

 C. What are the effects of the earth’s magnetic field?
 What would happen if the Helmholtz coils where not perfectly aligned with the earth’s field?

 Taking data for this experiment is more straightforward than for any other lab in this course.
 But the experiment deserves more time and thought than most because it illustrates fundamental ideas about quantum mechanics which you probably have only vague notions.
 Take the time to think about what’s going on, and answer any questions that occur to you.
+You should know the equipment and how this experiment is connected to make things work.
+We only give you a starting place you should change the gain and roll off on the amp.
+Check out the scope gain as well.
+Understand the signal flow for this experiment then it will be easy to complete.

 - Warning: Never turn off the plug strip if any of the equipment is powered up.
 Turn on all the equipment, starting with the Main switch (lower right-hand corner of the Rubidium Lamp Supply/Coil Driver Panel).
 Set the Rubidium Supply Output Current for the Rb lamp to approximately 25 milliamperes using the Adjust Knob.
 (Like much of the experimental apparatus, the Rb lamps at the two Optical Pumping stations are not identical; one may require a higher current to light the lamp at Station 2 [perhaps 30 milliamps].)